Alert Source Discuss

 Note: The JVM, Wasm, and .NET VMs enforce similar constraints for similar reasons.

 Rather than enforce semantic constraints via syntax — as is done by higher-level languages — this proposal enforces them via validation: MAGIC code is proven valid at CREATE time.
-The constraints above MUST be proven true in time and space linear in the size of the code.
-We provide a simple algorithm below for doing so — there are better ones.

 With no syntactic constraints and minimal semantic constraints, we maximize opportunities for optimizations, including tail call elimination, multiple-entry calls, efficient register allocation, and inter-procedural optimizations.
 Since we want to support online compilation of EVM code to native code, it is crucial that the EVM code be as well optimized as possible by high-level-language compilers — upfront and offline.